Why choose Switzerland?

 Unfortunately, we cannot currently offer placements in Italian-speaking Switzerland.
 You should research the various areas of Switzerland thoroughly before applying.

 You will be paid between SF2,800 and 3,800 per month.
 This varies depending on school and region.

 Generally, no. However, candidates who have been educated outside the UK may be assessed by telephone interview.

 When will I hear back?

-January - you will receive an email from us confirming receipt of your application.
+- Upon appying, you will receive an email from us confirming receipt of your application.

-May/June - you will hear from the host school directly regarding the location and requirements of the job.
+- July/August: You will hear from the host school directly regarding the location and requirements of the job.

-September - you will be invited to a one-day induction course in Switzerland.
+- August/September: You will be invited to a one-day induction course in Switzerland.
 The course will include information about living in the country and teaching tips.